dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/milestone-plan.md

 Each milestone now needs to be split up into multiple issues.
 You can think of the issues as individual tasks: "create login button",  "api endpoint for user profile", etc.  Issues can also be bugs that you find along the way.
 You should assign people to each issue as you work on them so your team knows who is doing what.
 For now, populate the first few milestones with some tasks!
 Break up large tasks into individual smaller ones, each one should be under a few hours of work.
 The smaller the tasks the actually faster you will work (not just the appearance of speed).
 It is easier to take on a manageable scope issue and work through it than if the issue has multiple steps that quickly become overwhelming to think through.
 Feel free to assign each other tasks, a little aggressiveness is ok!

-You should have at least 1 assigned issue per team member for your first milestone.
+You should have at least 1 assigned issue per team member for your first due milestone and at least 1 per member that is not assigned in the future milestones.

 ## Bug Fixes